Euro defeat for Merkel? Only time will tell

 Setting up a common bank oversight authority is a first step towards the closer union Merkel says is needed to save the euro.

-But as European leaders move towards finalizing a “road map” for such a union by a December deadline, she will have to convince partners like France and the Netherlands, who remain deeply skeptical about ceding sovereignty to Brussels, to go along with her.
+But as European leaders move towards finalising a “road map” for such a union by a December deadline, she will have to convince partners like France and the Netherlands, who remain deeply sceptical about ceding sovereignty to Brussels, to go along with her.

 “She is still in control,” a senior European official said.
 “But a lot of countries are still waiting for her to spell out the details of her vision.
 There is a feeling she wants to move faster than others are comfortable with.”